stasmarkin/sm_td/README.md

   Default behavior of sm_td library is to call tap action every time it's considered as a tap.
 This option allows to aggregate taps and call tap action only once after all taps are finished (same as original QMK Tap Dance).

-If you want to tweak some of these options, you can make such definitions in your `config.h` file, eg `#define SMTD_RELEASE_TERM 75`.
+If you want to tweak some of these options, you can make such definitions in your `config.h` file, eg `#define SMTD_GLOBAL_RELEASE_TERM 75`.

 8. (optional) Add configuration per key #TODO